microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 > #### Return value
 >
-> the State of this Thread.
+> The State of this Thread.

 ### stack_size